-jc (jean christophe) morrison is a scurrilous fellow. born in new orleans lousiana in the late 1950’s to overeducated and openly subversive southern gothics, he moved north to the big apple during the summer of love and, despite his best efforts, remains a hopeless new yorker. he has a lovely daughter, lulu salome, with his companion, the photographer lila lee.
+jc (jean christophe) morrison is a scurrilous fellow. born in new orleans, lousiana, in the late 1950’s to overeducated and openly subversive southern gothics, he moved north to the big apple during the summer of love. despite his best efforts, he remains a hopeless new yorker. he has a lovely daughter, lulu salome, with his companion, the photographer lila lee.

 and importantly, i live in the north. i speak swedish locally and english internationally… i wanted a new name that both described what i make and identify with my home.

 “dån”, in swedish, means din, or roar… the aesthetics and cultural production of which, is exactly the business i’m in. so this is my company:

 tel: +46 (0)709 700008

 i design circuits and solutions to analog audio and acoustic/mechanical applications. i write original music and sound design, for film or theater. and i work with artists who apply sound to their work. if you require my services, don’t hesitate to contact me.

 a short bit of video from sean sakamoto’s otaku film doc gives a bit more background.